2023 Mullen Italian Renaissance Program

 The Itinerary

-We do everything possible to run safe, engaging, and immersive programs for our travelers, but given the unpredictable nature of international travel we must remain flexible in our planning.
-Changes to a schedule are uncommon but if inclement weather pushes us off course or an unexpected opportunity arises which travelers are excited about, we reserve the right to adjust programming in the best interest of the group.
+We do everything possible to abide by itineraries as originally planned, but decades of experience teaches that we must be flexible in our planning.
+Changes to a trip’s schedule are uncommon, but Walking Tree reserves the right to make adjustments to programming in the best interest of the group.

 Accommodations

-In order to provide a safe and memorable experience, we follow strict guidelines when choosing program accommodations.
-Walking Tree partners with locally-operated, three-star equivalent hotels and guest houses which are centrally located, clean and safe.
+In order to provide a safe and memorable experience, we follow strict guidelines when choosing group accommodations.
+Walking Tree partners with hotels and guest houses which are centrally located, locally operated, clean and safe.
+We inspect each partner hotel to ensure they meet these standards.

 Safety and Support

-EASY FUNDRAISING & PAYMENT
+EASY FUNDING & PAYMENT

 24/7 GLOBAL EMERGENCY LINE